 Shade covers often use a percentage to indicate how much light the shade cover will block.
 We use 30% to 50% for our vegetables when environmental factors and conditions call for it.

 The solution is to plan where to locate your container gardens.
-I plant radishes in containers during the hotter months and place the containers in a couple spots in our garden where there is more shade.
+I plant radishes in containers during the hotter months and place the containers in a couple of spots in our garden where there is more shade.

 Follow these simple rules and you too will have an urban container garden bringing fresh vegetables to your table for every meal.